-Biosecurity is the protection of the economy, environment and community from negative impacts associated with pests, weeds and diseases.
-The NSW Government has developed a draft NSW Biosecurity Strategy.
+Biosecurity is the protection of the economy, environment and community from negative impacts associated with pests, diseases and weeds.
+The NSW Biosecurity Strategy 2013-2021 was launched on 22 May 2013.

-The draft NSW Biosecurity Strategy is based on the principle of shared responsibility and has been prepared to increase awareness about biosecurity issues and provide a framework for biosecurity management in NSW.
-It aims to highlight why biosecurity is important for NSW and identifies a number of outcomes and proposed actions to manage risks effectively.
+The NSW Biosecurity Strategy is based on the principle of shared responsibility and has been prepared to increase awareness about biosecurity issues and provide a framework for biosecurity management in NSW.
+It aims to highlight why biosecurity is important for NSW and identifies four key goals and a number of outcomes and strategies for implementation to manage risks effectively.

-A new Biosecurity Strategy will bring about improvements to the existing biosecurity system to achieve more profitable and sustainable primary industries, including trade relationships to maintain healthy environments, both aquatic and terrestrial and to achieve social and economic outcomes for government and the broader community.
+A new Biosecurity Strategy will bring about improvements to the existing biosecurity system to achieve more profitable and sustainable primary industries, including trade relationships to maintain healthy environments, both terrestrial and aquatic and to achieve social and economic outcomes for government and the broader community.

 A draft Biosecurity Strategy was released for public consultation between 17 October 2012 and 16 November 2012.
 Twenty-four community meetings were held across NSW during this period and approximately 70 written submissions were received.
 All comments received on the draft Strategy during the consultation period were considered when finalising the Strategy.